rust-windowing/winit/FEATURES.md

 ## `1.0` and stability

 When all core features are implemented to the satisfaction of the Winit maintainers, Winit 1.0 will be released and the library will enter maintenance mode.
-New core features will for the most part not be added past this point.
-New Platform features may be accepted and exposed through point releases.
+For the most part, new core features will not be added past this point.
+New platform features may be accepted and exposed through point releases.

 ### Tier upgrades
 Some platform features could in theory be exposed across multiple platforms, but have not gone